Light bulbs turned off by volunteers through Sept. 9, 2022

 - Sept.
 9 — Thanks to our more than 70 volunteers, who turned off 2,291 bulbs, saving the campus more than 3,950 kwh, $348, and averting 2.8 tons of GHG!

 - Sept.
 23

 - Nov.
 11

 Thanks to the fantastic work of more than 1,400 student volunteers at our 10 dates!

 Illini Lights Out began as a one-off event organized by iSEE’s Energy Conservation and Building Standards SWATeam in Spring 2016 — at which students managed to turn out 1,500 lights in just 40 minutes — and expanded to a monthly happening during 2016-17 with the support of a grant from the Student Sustainability Committee (SSC).

 Interested in a Lights Out event at your University?
-Check out our National Lights Out page for more information on how to create your Lights Out event.
+Email us at email@example.com for tips and tricks on how to get started.